NodeBE4/opinion/_posts/2022-05-09-EnclavedMicrostate.md

 Yep, although it's worth noting that muskets were not as inaccurate as commonly believed.
 Not *brilliantly* accurate, and not en masse, but individual marksmanship with a musket was viable up to a couple of hundred yards.

+----- __424.2__ -----2022-05-12 21:01:24+08:00:

+You've got some terms confused here: the term 'rifled musket' refers, generally, to muzzle-loading rifled long arms using conical projectiles like the Minié ball, which were in use primarily from the late 1840s to late 1860s.
+The 'rifled musket' designation was used to refer to weapons with the rate of fire of a musket because they didn't require you to forcibly deform the projectile into the rifle grooves.

+As for musket accuracy, it's perhaps worth stating that 'accurate' will always be relative.
+Less accurate than a rifle for sure, but there was data taken on the rough accuracy of formation fire in the period: [this post](https://kabinettskriege.blogspot.com/2016/02/how-accurate-were-regular-soldiers-in.html) on Kabinettskriege compiles some of it.
+It doesn't discuss individual marksmanship to quite the same extent though.

+----- __424.3__ -----2022-05-12 21:02:49+08:00:

+[This blog post](https://kabinettskriege.blogspot.com/2016/02/how-accurate-were-regular-soldiers-in.html) and its citations will be a good start.
+As one of the sources it cites notes, 'point blank' range, at which firing targets were placed, could be as much as 300 yards.